wolkykim/qlibc/README.md

 qLibc is currently one of the most functionally-complete, publicly-licensed C/C++ libraries.
 The goal of the qLibc project is to provide a **simple and powerful general purpose C/C++ library** that includes all kinds of containers and general library routines.
 It provides a ready-made set of common container APIs with a consistent API look.

-Side note: This fork repo is just hobby-ish contribution, not really sure if my fork is acceptable by the Project Lead.
+**Side note**: This fork repo is just hobby-ish contribution.
+I'm not really sure if my fork is acceptable by the Project Lead.

 ## qLibc Copyright